significa/significa.co/README.md

 ## License

-This material is licensed under the AGPL License, feel free remix-it, learn and play with it as you wish.
-But note that distribution of the source code under the same license is mandatory.
+This material is licensed under the AGPL License, allowing you to remix, learn, and experiment with it freely.

+However, please note that this is **not** a traditional open-source project; it is more accurately described as _source available_.
+In accordance with the AGPL License, redistribution of the source code under the same license, with attribution to the original author, is mandatory.
+Since the software can only be offered over a network, the source code must be properly disclosed.

+We do not provide support for this project, and replication or rebranding is strongly discouraged.
+However, we encourage you to explore and take inspiration from how we built our website.